 Note: Not all incendiary and explosive ammunition was suitable for synchronised Vickers Guns; however, it is included in this information for completeness.

-Incendiary ammunition was marked with a blue coloured annulus.
-Explosive ammunition was marked with a orange-coloured annulus before the Second World War, when it changed to a black-coloured annulus.
+Incendiary ammunition was marked with a blue coloured annulus and code letter B. Explosive ammunition was marked with a orange-coloured annulus before the Second World War, when it changed to a black-coloured annulus and code letter R.

 |Mark No.||Approved||Propellant||Bullet weight (grains)||Filling||Headstamp included||Remarks|

 |Buckingham Mk.
 2|

 |Buckingham Mk.
 3|